ThiroSmash/Camera-Pose-From-Aruco-Marker/README.txt

 (OPTIONAL)
 In order to use the snapshot mode (more info below), you must create a txt file called "camera_points.txt".
 Each row of this file represents a camera pose and must contain a translation vector followed by a rotation vector (X coord, Y coord, Z coord, X-axis angle, Y-axis angle, Z-axis angle).
 More information in 'Main Program' section.

+(OPTIONAL)
+If the point you wish to estimate is a fixed distance away from the camera, but it rotates along with said camera, you may use --ApplyDisplacement option along with a "displacement.txt" file.
+Said file must contain a single row:
+X Y Z
+to indicate the displacement in each of the coordinates.
+When the rotation of the camera is different than zero angles, this displacement is recalculated accordingly, treating the camera and the destiny point as a single body.

 	CAMERA CALIBRATION
 Plug into your device the camera that you wish to use.
 Then, run CameraCalibration.py, indicating the port of the camera with the --port argument.